jbatonnet/Rinkhals/docs/docs/guides/rinkhals-quick-start.md

 ## Find the IP address of your printer

 There are 2 options to find your printer IP address.
-First, make sure the pritner is connected to your Wi-Fi following the on screen instruction or wizard.
+First, make sure the printer is connected to your Wi-Fi following the on screen instruction or wizard.

 ### From your printer screen